ClickCease

 We require a 50% deposit be submitted for all jobs before we start production and installation date.
 The remaining 50% is due at completion.
 If you’re picking up a completed job, the balance of your bill is required then to receive your completed job.

-We accept cash, check, all major credit cards, Apple Pay, Google Pay, and ACH bank transfer.
+Payment types we accept include: cash, check, all major credit cards, Apple Pay, Google Pay, and ACH bank transfer.

 What type of files should I send to Vital Signs?